 Abstract

 Currently, there are many OpenFlow switch products available in the market.
 The performance issues of OpenFlow protocol are drawing a lot of attentions.
 In this work, we propose five test cases to evaluate six performance metrics: action time, pipeline time, packet-in rate, packet-out rate, pipeline gain, and timeout accuracy.
 The switch can be evaluated based on these metrics.
 And we also propose the auto- matic test framework: OFBench, which is a controller-agent architecture allowing the development of test case based on high-level scripte language.
 The evaluation results reveal a ±20% skewness in idle-timeout accuracy in the hardware switches.
 For the Packet-in rate, the hardware switches is capable of generating Packet-in frames in the rate ranging from 3000 to 7000 Packet-in per second.
 The rate is 20 times faster than that generated by the software switches.
+As for the test of the gain of table pipeline, the hardware switches reach 40-60% pipeline gain under the 1Gbps traffic loading.
+And the switches only have around 60 usable tables.
 Furthermore, we observed three issues for switch during the testing.
 Firstly, the switches may not be well implemented on the design of Apply-Action instructions.
 Secondly, the switches suffer from random crashes with the high volume of bursty Packet-in traffic.
 Lastly, the timer of idle-timeout is not reset properly when the flow entry matched.

 Keywords: SDN, OpenFlow, Performance, switch, testing